-People who want to buy an expensive home, such as in many areas of California, will probably need a jumbo mortgage loan and rates remain near record lows.
+People who want to buy a home in a high-cost region, such as in many areas of California, will probably need a jumbo mortgage loan and rates remain near record lows.
 These jumbo loans also are referred to as non-conforming loans.
-If you are considering a jumbo loan, you will need to have a complete understanding of these higher balance mortgages, as well as possible jumbo mortgage rates and costs.
+If you are considering a jumbo loan, you will need to have a complete understanding of these higher balance non-conforming loans, as well as possible jumbo mortgage rates and costs.

 Overview of Jumbo Mortgages (AKA -Non-Conforming Loans)

 Let’s first understand what a conforming loan is.
 Fannie Mae and Freddie Mac back mortgages, meaning that they will pay off the lender for a large percentage of the mortgage in case of default.
 The government does this so that banks have more liquid cash so that they can provide more mortgage loans to average Americans.

 For a loan to be conforming, it must meet certain critical guidelines so that the government will guarantee it.
 These jumbo loans are thus referred to as ‘conforming’ loans.

 One of the most critical parts of a conforming loan is the size of the mortgage.
 For most of the United States, the conforming home loan limit is $417,000 for a single family home.
 In some expensive parts of the country – California and New York City – the limit is currently $625,500 as of 2023.